 Deadline for applications: 14 April 2023, 23.59pm CET.

 We reserve the right not to consider material received after the deadline, and not to consider applications that do not live up to the abovementioned requirements.

 After the expiry of the deadline for applications, the authorized recruitment manager selects applicants for assessment on the advice of the hiring committee.
 All applicants are then immediately notified whether their application has been passed for assessment by an unbiased assessor.
 Once the assessment work has been completed each applicant has the opportunity to comment on the part of the assessment that relates to the applicant him/herself.

 You can read about the recruitment process at https://employment.ku.dk/faculty/recruitment-process/

 The applicant will be assessed according to the Ministerial Order no. 242 of 13 March 2012 on the Appointment of Academic Staff at Universities.

-Interviews are expected to be held in weeks 20-21.
+Interviews are expected to be held after the application deadline.

 The University of Copenhagen wish to reflect the diversity of society and encourage all qualified candidates to apply regardless of personal background.

 Part of the International Alliance of Research Universities (IARU), and among Europe’s top-ranking universities, the University of Copenhagen promotes research and teaching of the highest international standard.
 Rich in tradition and modern in outlook, the University gives students and staff the opportunity to cultivate their talent in an ambitious and informal environment.
 An effective organisation – with good working conditions and a collaborative work culture – creates the ideal framework for a successful academic career.